Take a Day Trip on the Cape May Ferry

 Spend a quick relaxing trip on the Delaware Bay from Lewes or Cape May.
 Whether you’re crossing the Delaware Bay for a fun day trip or as part of a long-distance trip, on the Cape May-Lewes Ferry, your journey is sure to be a memorable one.
 You can also check the Cape May Lewes Live Cam to view the loading lanes before your trip across the bay.

-Please make sure to check the schedule here for the 2018 Ferry
+Please make sure to check the schedule here

 Enjoy historic lighthouses, picturesque harbors, oceangoing vessels, unique seabirds and, just maybe, your very own dolphin escort!